glebec/haskell-programming-allen-moronuki/26-monad-transformers/README.md

             Just x -> runMaybeT (f x)
 ```

-- we need a transformer for each `t` type as there is no generic way to compose two monads.
+- we need a transformer for each known `t` type as there is no generic way to compose two monads.

 ## Recovering an ordinary type